 The best way to check your weight is to establish a healthy exercise regime, diet and have a weight goal that you constantly work towards.

 The best diet plan to treat varicose veins is one that is rich in fibers bur low in salts.
 The calories consumed should be restricted because high energy intake increases your vulnerability to varicose veins due to its contribution to weight gain.
 Foods rich in Vitamin C help in building up elastin and collagen, the connective tissues that help in keeping the veins toned and strong.
 A diet rich in fiber is good for fighting off constipation which increases pressure on your veins.
 In addition, take lots of water and eat foods rich in bioflavonoids.

 Avoiding High Heels

-Compression stockings work by squeezing the legs to improve circulation.
+They work by squeezing the legs to reduce venal pressure and hence improve circulation.
 They work from the ankle up – being tighter at the ankle and gradually loosening to encourage the blood to flow upwards and towards the heart.

 Useful Links To Help Prevent Varicose Veins